Let’s Talk Leftovers. I know tips for leftovers and meal prepping seems silly, but food safety is real.

-It’s important to remember food safety when meal prepping!
+It’s important to remember food safety when storing leftovers and meal prepping!
 Depending on the type of food, leftovers can usually be kept for three to four days in the refrigerator or three to four months in the freezer.
 Be sure to eat them within that time.
 After that, the risk of food poisoning increases.
 For example, I usually do my frittatas before the week starts and half way through switch over to some overnight oats that I can prep on a weeknight.
 If you don’t think you’ll be able to eat leftovers within four days, put them in the freezer.

 Harmful germs, such as bacteria and viruses in contaminated food, can cause food poisoning.
 Bacteria can be sneaky because it doesn’t have to change the taste, smell or look of food, so it’s not always possible to detect.
 If you’re in doubt about a food’s safety, it’s best to throw it out.
 Don’t question it, yuck!